kapella-hub/monitor_report_agent/README.md

 # AI Log Monitoring Agent

-A small FastAPI service that monitors container or file logs with AI-driven prompts.
-It stores targets, log sources, and prompt-based monitors in SQLite by default (with an optional Postgres connector), runs monitors on an interval, and can send email or SMS alerts.
+A small FastAPI service that monitors logs with AI-driven prompts.
+It stores targets, command-based prompt monitors, and run history in SQLite by default (with an optional Postgres connector), runs monitors on an interval, and can send email or SMS alerts.

 ## Features

-- Manage **Targets**, **LogSources**, **PromptMonitors**, and **MonitorRuns** via HTTP API.
+- Manage **Targets**, optional **LogSources**, **PromptMonitors**, and **MonitorRuns** via HTTP API.
-- Read logs from local files or Docker containers.
+- Execute explicit shell commands per monitor input to gather labeled log text.
-- Stubbed LLM analysis with a clear interface to plug in a real provider later.
+- Pluggable LLM analysis with OpenAI default and optional Amazon Q Business support.
 - Simple scheduler that runs monitors based on `interval_seconds`.
 - Email notifications via SMTP and stubbed SMS notifications (skipped when no recipients are configured).